mahmoudmohamed22/Deploying-HAProxy-On-K8S/README.md

 the client will connect to an HAProxy instance, which will use a reverse proxy to forward the request to one of the available endpoints, based on a load-balancing algorithm.

+HAProxy is an open-source load balancer that can help manage traffic and improve application performance.
+Kubernetes is a container orchestration platform that simplifies the deployment and scaling of containerized applications.
+By leveraging the benefits of both technologies, we were able to build a scalable and highly available load balancing solution.

+## Prerequisites
+Before you begin, make sure you have the following installed:

+- Kubectl
+- Minikube